 Many Christians have made the mistake of “living by the list.”
 They have reduced their relationship with God to a list of do’s and don’ts just like the Pharisees.
-Christians who live like this will ultimately realize that it doesn’t work and some will end up quitting in frustration.
+Christians who live like this will ultimately realize it doesn’t work, and some will end up quitting in frustration.

 So, in this Green Bay church, we’re going to place the emphasis on our relationship with God.

 Yes, we want to live clean.
 Yes, we want to please Him and walk in obedience to Him.